RP

 Match package size to the recipe

-All-purpose flour, light beer or sparkling water, and shredded cabbage may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+All-purpose flour, light beer or sparkling water, and shredded cabbage may come in larger containers than needed; confirm amounts before buying backups.

 Cost control